Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.5.0.md

   ```

 - **Usage:**
   All modules shall reference these constants when raising or logging errors, ensuring uniform error handling and reporting throughout the pipeline.
+The behaviors and exit codes described below are aligned with both the [Logging and Error Handling PRD](../prd/logging/module-prd-logging-v1.0.4.md) and the implementation in [`src/utils/error_handler.py`](../src/utils/error_handler.py).

 - **Log File Location:** Default to `output/qbd-to-gnucash.log`.
 No rotation by default; recommend logrotate for production.
 - **Exit Codes:**